Seohae Line: History

 After the completion of planning, the project was written out as a build–lease–transfer (BLT) project, and Daewoo was selected as preferred bidder in September 2008.
 Construction was scheduled to last from October 2009 to March 2013.
 Due to the 2008 financial crisis, it was difficult to gather investors to finance the project, and negotiations stalled.
 An agreement was finally signed on 21 December 2010, with construction set to start in the first half of 2011.
 Project costs are ₩1.5248 trillion; the contractor has altogether seven years for design and construction, and will manage and maintain the line for the first 20 years of operation.

 The first section began construction in 2011 and opened on 16 June 2018.
 The second section runs north from Sosa to Daegok on the Gyeongui-Jungang Line and Seoul Subway Line 3, with transfers to several other lines.
 It was expected to open on 29 June 2021, but did not open until 1 July 2023.
 Another extension (Daegok-Ilsan) was opened at the end of August 2023.
 As of October 2024, about ₩4.12 trillion (US$2.98 billion) has been spent on the Seohae Line.

+The Seohae Line is scheduled to be extended to Unjeong Station.
+In early 2026, final approvals were completed, and construction for the extension began in May 2026.
+Once completed, the Seohae Line will share the existing tracks of the Gyeongui–Jungang Line from Daegok Station through Ilsan Station to Unjeong, providing residents with direct rail access to Gimpo International Airport and Bucheon.